hww/varp_text_display/README.md

 # VARP Text Display

-Debugging tool for Unity 3D.
-Render text display as a screen overlay.
-Difference between this tool and using Text widget is: this tool does not produce garbage any time when you need to change single character.
-To work w/o garbage it uses immediate draw.
-Other words it draw characters with _GL.QUADS_.
+This asset is debugging tool for Unity 3D.
+It render text as a screen overlay with usubg immediate draw.
+Other words it draw characters with GL.QUADS and as result it does not produce garbage when update text.

-Every character on screen has color and additional _inverse_ flag.
+The text dispay has a buffer for characters and every character has a color value and additional inverse flag.
+Last one allow to render negative version of glyph.
+Just change character code in the buffer will character on screen.

 ## Folders & Files